-Today’s third and final blog post in a series from the Law Office of Bryan Fagan, PLLC on the subject of child support and medical support will cover attempts to modify child support orders as well as details regarding the length of time a child support order is good for.
-As always, I recommend going back and reading the previous installments in this series as that will help bring you up to speed about this subject.
+Today's third and final blog post in a series from the Law Office of Bryan Fagan, PLLC, on the subject of child support and medical support, will cover attempts to modify child support orders as well as details regarding the length of time a child support order is good for.
+As always, I recommend going back and reading the previous installments in this series, as that will help bring you up to speed about this subject.

 How long does a child support/medical support order last?

 Another (thankfully) less frequent factor that can change the general rule on how long a support obligation lasts is if your child has a disability that will require that you and your spouse provide care for the child after high school.
-If it is proved at a trial that this child will require care beyond the eighteenth birthday/graduation from high school then your judge may order support well beyond the occurrence of either of these events.
+If it is proved at a trial that this child will need care beyond the eighteenth birthday/graduation from high school, then your judge may order support well beyond the occurrence of either of these events.
 Of course, you and your spouse can come to this conclusion on your own and agree to have the support extended as well without having to go before a judge.

 Child Support Enforcement Lawsuits in Texas

 This is another issue that comes up a lot when the client is the parent paid the child support.
 There is typically some skepticism that their soon-to-be ex-spouse is going to follow through and deliver the support that is ordered.
 You may be nodding to yourself as you consider whether or not you have any confidence that your spouse will fulfill their obligation as requested.

 The failure to pay child support is a violation of your order and carries penalties under the law.
 However, it would help if you acted to have these potential penalties triggered.
 A child, support enforcement suit is how you can have these violations of the order addressed by a judge.
 Essentially you would file a subsequent lawsuit that asks the judge to handle the missed support payments.
 Presenting evidence in the form of an attorney general's ledger of missed payments and the total owed is a good start.